Environmental Surety Law

 Surety Run-off and Rehabilitation

 When mitigating surety exposure is critical such as in a surety run-off program or in a surety rehabilitation or liquidation many of the skills developed by our environmental surety team have saved clients millions of dollars.
 We represent several surety companies in run-off where mitigating exposure is critical to whether a run-off program is successful.
-As another example, we have been special counsel to Frontier Insurance Company in Rehabilitation and under the Supervision of the New York Insurance Department handling surety bond claims related to extractive and waste industry principals across the United States.
+As another example, we have been special counsel to the New York Insurance Department in the run-off of Frontier Insurance Company in Rehabilitation and under the Supervision of handling surety bond claims related to extractive and waste industry principals across the United States.
 Totaling close to $1 billion in surety exposure, we have been effective in dealing with federal, state and local governmental obligees in resolving claims through very carefully negotiated surety reclamation or closure plans.